s709gaming/MMESkyrimNetBridge/README.md

 Skyrim.Net can do more than simply talk about milking.

-Natural conversation can now lead into **actual MME gameplay actions**.
+Natural conversation can lead into **actual MME gameplay actions**.

 ### Milk Maid Self-Milking

 An appropriate Milk Maid can decide to **milk herself for relief** when the situation naturally calls for it.

-A very full and milky Milk Maid is given context encouraging the AI to strongly consider milking when appropriate.
+A very full and milky Milk Maid is given context encouraging the AI to consider milking when appropriate.

 ### Breastfeeding / Milk Sharing